Skip to product information

 • Description based on data extracted from World Digital Library, which may be extracted from partner institutions.

-This old map of Map of the District of Bahia De Todos Os Santos and Its Continuation to the West.
-(Mapa Da Comarca Da Bahia De Todos Os Santos Seguindo a Continuação Della Para O Poente) from 1700 was created by in 1700
+Map of the District of Bahia De Todos Os Santos and Its Continuation to the West.
+(Mapa Da Comarca Da Bahia De Todos Os Santos Seguindo a Continuação Della Para O Poente) 1700 by Relic Map Company